 Let me be clear: I know it's not your fault Jeff.
 It wasn't your decision.
 But WTF man?

-But then this happened.
+.
 Scott Rudin's production company started sending cease and desist letters to all of these small regional and community theatres that had secured the rights to an entirely different script.
 You know, the Christopher Sergel version has been a staple of high school, college and community theatre for almost 30 years.
 These theatres weren't trying to produce a play without authorization or paying royalties.
 They had fully paid licenses from Dramatic Publishing - the company that has had the rights to that script since it's first performance in 1990.
-And not surprisingly, these local theatres are cancelling performances because of these legal threats.
+And not surprisingly, these local theatres are cancelling performances because of

 This is an outrageous assault on regional theatres from a large production company - just because it can.
 And you know it is wrong.

 There are two possible explanations.
 I know you have worked with Scott Rudin for quite some time (he produced The News Room

 after all).
 And maybe this is some mistake by over-zealous lawyers.
 Maybe Scott is a great guy who also values regional theatre the way you do, and just needs you to step in and explain this to him.
 The other explanation is that you are working with a shitbird that doesn't give a damn about local theatre.
 Someone who sees cancellations of regional theatres as insignificant events, and the loss of work of local theatre artists and revenue of local theatre organizations as essentially second in importance to his wants and desires.
 He might get a small theoretical additional profit for his show, so good enough.